EPA recommends mitigation if the radon average is 4pci/L or more

 ANSI-AARST Compliances

-Test result is 4.0 pCi/L or greater: YOUR RADON IS HIGH
+Average test result is 4.0 pCi/L or greater: YOUR RADON IS HIGH

 FIX THE BUILDING.
 Test results indicate occupants may be exposed to radon concentrations that meet or exceed the EPA action level of 4 pCi/L or greater.